 What is Fly Fishing?

-Contrary to what some folks think, fly fishing is much more than just targeting trout in a river.
+Contrary to what some folks think, fly fishing is much more than just chasing trout in a river.
 Although trout are probably the most popular species pursued with fly tackle, there are many other fish to chase after.
-In fact, most species that can be caught with conventional tackle can be targeted with fly gear too.
+In fact, most species that can be caught with conventional tackle can also be targeted with fly gear.
 From farm pond bluegill to marlin on the Pacific Ocean, fly fishing works for just about everything.
 Depending on the species and conditions, fly fishing can actually be the most effective way to catch fish, while other times, it offers more of a challenge!